Quick and Easy Guacamole Recipe

 Did you know there’s a Guacamole Day (September 16th)?
 Avocados must hate it.

 We love it though, because guacamole is really simple to make, takes no time at all, is super healthy and works just as well in a burrito or as a dip with tortilla chips (or Ryvita if you’re feeling virtuous).
 To honour the occasion, here’s our quick and easy guacamole recipe to give you a classic, basic guacamole.
+Read our guide to Mexican cooking for some inspiration on what dishes to pair your guacamole with.

 We’ve added a little twist by adding chopped chilli to ours; the spice really soaks into the avocado, making the whole thing spicy (not just the chilli bits) – so if you can’t handle the heat, leave the chillies out of the kitchen!